spectrocloud/librarium/docs/docs-content/automation/palette-cli/commands/vmo.md

 ## Migrate VM

-Use the `migrate-vm` subcommand to migrate one or more VM(s) from VMware vSphere to Palette VMO.
+Use the `migrate-vm` subcommand to migrate one or more VMs from VMware vSphere to Palette VMO.
 The following flags are supported by the `migrate-vm` subcommand.

 | **Short Flag** | **Long Flag**        | **Description**                                                                                                               | **Type** |